SoftwareSystemsLaboratory/SSL-Hugo-Website/content/en/docs/How To/linux-primer.md

 ## Getting Started

+{{% pageinfo %}}

-**Note: All computer science majors and interdisciplinary majors now take COMP 141, which teaches you about the command line and fundamentals of Unix/Linux.
-This is primarily aimed at those who have not taken COMP 141.**
+All computer science majors and interdisciplinary majors now take COMP 141, which teaches you about the command line and fundamentals of Unix/Linux.
+This is primarily aimed at those who have not taken COMP 141, which should become a small number after 2022.

+{{% /pageinfo %}}

 There are many tutorials on the web, just Google around and you will find them.
 A decent online tutorial is available for example at